In my first pregnancy, I found myself googling Crossfit and pregnancy 24/7 since the moment I found I was pregnant.

 Flipping upside down is very likely to make you dizzy and a handstand requires a lot of work from your abs.
 This is a good one to begin to modify early in the second trimester or early if you feel dizzy.

-Modifications: Dumbbell Overhead Press (Seated later in pregnancy)
+Modifications: Dumbbell Overhead Press (Seated later during pregnancy)

 About your damn ego

-When it comes to training in your pregnancy, all of these modifications will be super helpful, however the most important thing to get in check in pregnancy is your brain.
+When it comes to Crossfit in pregnancy, all of these modifications will be super helpful, however the most important thing to get in check in pregnancy is your brain.

 If you’re into crossfit and other forms of intense exercise chances are that you have one of those shit talking brains.
 You know what I’m talking about right?